Morelet's crocodile: Reproduction

 Breeding usually takes place between April and June, and the eggs are laid before the start of the rainy season.
 Morelet's crocodile is unique among North American crocodiles in that it builds mound nests only, and not mound and hole nests.
 These mound nests are about 3 m wide and 1 m high and can be found near the water or on floating vegetation.
 A female crocodile can lay between 20 and 45 eggs, and nests have been found containing eggs from more than one female.
 The eggs are buried, and the nests are guarded by females.
 The eggs usually hatch after 80 days, and hatchlings are normally about 17 cm long.
 After the eggs have hatched, the female crocodile will carry her young to the water, where they are protected by both parents.
 Females are highly protective of their young and have reportedly been observed to aggressively displace intruders and humans if distress calls of the baby crocodiles are heard, and even father crocodiles have been observed to spring to the defense of young crocodiles.
 In captivity, juvenile crocodiles – but never hatchlings – are treated aggressively by adult crocodiles.

+Hybridization between American and Morelet's crocodiles has been reported in Mexico and coastal Belize.